-The result was two new state-of-the-art LEED (Leadership in Energy and Environmental Design) gold certified buildings:
+Recent advancement efforts resulting in the construction of two new state-of-the-art LEED (Leadership in Energy and Environmental Design) gold certified buildings:

-A new residence hall was constructed adjacent to the athletic field.
+A New Residence Hall was constructed adjacent to the athletic field.
 The 34,000-square-foot facility, which opened in summer 2009, efficiently organizes residential units to house a mix of single and married students and provides amenities for enhanced community life, including exercise, recreational, cooking, and other gathering spaces.
 The design integrates sustainable building practices and efficient maintenance systems.

 The Vernon S. Broyles, Jr. Leadership Center was completed in the spring of 2012.
 The new facility is located on the southeastern corner of the academic quadrangle and incorporates what was the Simons-Law dorm.
-This facility integrates Columbia's learning model with the innovation that modern theological study requires to meet the emerging needs of the church.
+This facility integrates Columbia's learning model with the technological innovation that modern theological study requires to meet the emerging needs of the church.
 The new building will enhance community life as well as Columbia's ability to attract and recruit exceptional new students and faculty to serve Christ's ministry for decades to come.

 Columbia Seminary's awareness of and institutional commitment to the theology and practice of creation care has been growing for many years.
 The decision to pursue sustainable design for the new graduate student residence hall was student-initiated, endorsed by faculty, and confirmed by trustees as a key goal of the project.